cis198-2016s/homework/final/README.md

   to scale it back.
 Carve out a reasonable subset of the idea as your baseline, and have additional goals on top of that.

-* We would really like your project to be open source!
+* We would really like your project to be open-source!
 You don't have to if you really don't want to, but contributing to the Rust ecosystem is ideal.

 * If you have no ideas you like, you might consider putting out a call for